AndrDm/blog/content/labview/dll/dll_in_assembler.md

 | Name-decoration convention       | Underscore character (_) is prefixed to names, except when __cdecl functions that use C linkage are exported. |
 | Case-translation convention      | No case translation performed.                               |

+##### Return values

-If the return values are Integer values or memory addresses they are put into the EAX [register](https://en.wikipedia.org/wiki/Processor_register) by the callee, whereas floating point values are put in the ST0 [x87](https://en.wikipedia.org/wiki/X87) register.
+If the return values are Integer values or memory addresses they are put into the **EAX** [register](https://en.wikipedia.org/wiki/Processor_register) by the callee, whereas floating point values are put in the ST0 [x87](https://en.wikipedia.org/wiki/X87) register.
 Registers EAX, ECX, and EDX are caller-saved, and the rest are callee-saved.

 #### [stdcall](https://learn.microsoft.com/en-us/cpp/cpp/stdcall?view=msvc-170) calling convention